mseg-dataset/mseg-semantic/README.md

 By training each baseline *that is trained on a single training dataset* within the universal taxonomy, we are able to specify just 7+6=13 mappings in [this table](https://github.com/mseg-dataset/mseg-api/blob/master/mseg/class_remapping_files/MSeg_master.tsv) (each training dataset's taxonomy->universal taxonomy, and then universal taxonomy to each test dataset).

-**WildDash has no training set, so an "oracle" model cannot be trained.

 ## Experiment Settings